- Chart

 Strengths

-- Stable and regulated revenue stream from its electric utility segment.
+- Stable revenue from regulated electric utility business.

-- Diversified business model reducing reliance on a single industry.
+- Diversified business segments reduce reliance on any single industry.

-- Commitment to renewable energy integration in its utility operations.
+- Commitment to regulated rate of return in utility operations.

 Weaknesses